-The IndigiLedger platform captures Australian Indigenous ways of knowing, being and doing in relation to all forms of Aboriginal and Torres Strait Islander cultural expression, using trusted authentication technology.
+The IndigiLedger platform captures Indigenous ways of knowing, being and doing in relation to all forms of Indigenous cultural expression, using trusted authentication technology.
 IndigiLedger's business rules engine, combined with publicly-facing data and enshrined by secure blockchain delivered through smart retail technology, provides an unprecedented level of authenticity, provenance and traceability.
 IndigiLedger is the retail and education consumer level of industry standard required to protect Indigenous Cultural Intellectual Property.

-In addition to its value domestically, IndigiLedger has strong export potential given the ubiquity of these patterns of neo-colonial exploitation at the expense of First Nations artists all around the world.
 The success of IndigiLedger has implications for other nations grappling with the authentication of First Nations cultural intellectual property, placing Australia as a world-leader in this space.
-Any adoption in other countries could only succeed in close collaboration with their own First Nations peoples, to ensure

-In practice, applying blockchain technology through a trusted cultural interface such as IndigiLedger provides producers, resellers and consumers an immutable source of truth - the missing ingredient in the current global "authentic vs imitation" contest in every Indigenous art marketplace in the world.
+In practice, applying blockchain technology through the IndigiLedger trusted cultural interface provides producers, resellers and consumers an immutable source of truth - the missing ingredient in the current Indigenous vs imitation art marketplace.